ThunderFly-aerospace/docs/avionics/index.md

 ![ThunderFly module in enclosure, top view, with screws](TFPCB_box_mounting_screws.png)

-This approach results in avionics modules mechanically protected while still being lightweight and accessible to service.
+This approach results in avionics modules that are mechanically protected while still being lightweight and accessible to service.
 The described modular block concept allows either grouping multiple avionics units together or distributing them in different airframe compartments, depending on application requirements.

 ### How to Order